 Wilson Coolair Motul Factory Suzuki press release:

-To follow Wilson’s Coolair Motul Factory Suzuki’s progress throughout 2017, like ‘Wilson Coolair Motul Suzuki’ on facebook or follow @wilsonscoolairmotulsuzuki on Instagram.
+To follow Wilson’s Coolair Motul Factory Suzuki’s progress this year, like ‘Wilson Coolair Motul Suzuki’ on facebook or follow @wilsonscoolairmotulsuzuki on Instagram.

 For further information on the Australian Supercross Championships, head to www.ma.org.au